 - PARTIAL: Only specific items or amounts are returned.
 In this case, the

-endpoints, alongside ordinary sales transactions.
-They are identified by their transaction_type
+GET /transactions and GET /transactions/{id} endpoints, alongside ordinary sales transactions.
+They are identified by their transaction_type field as RETURN.

 Amount Sign Rules